opentensor/old-docs/src/cli/Basicbtcli.md

 If you lose access to your keys, they can be easily regenerated with the unique mnemonic device you were provided with upon initial creation.

+Regen a full coldkey:

 ```bash​
 btcli regen_coldkey
 ```

-To regen only the public portion of coldkey:
+To regen only the public portion of a coldkey:

 ```bash
 btcli regen_coldkeypub --ss58 <>
 ```

+Regen a hotkey:

 ```bash
 btcli regen_hotkey